DrLea/fluent_python/README.md

 An entity that runs code concurrently with independent state and call stack.
 Python supports three types: processes, threads, and coroutines.

 **Process**
 An instance of a program during execution with allocated memory and CPU time.
 Processes are isolated, communicate via IPC (e.g., pipes, sockets), and require serialization for Python object transfer.
-Processes support preemptive multitasking.
+Processes support preemptive multitasking. **sys.cpu_count()** is a helpful func that returns the number of cores in our machine, on Intel proc it shows more than actual number because it counts hyper-threads as well.

 **Thread**
 An execution unit within a process.
 Threads share memory, enabling data sharing but risking race conditions.
 Threads consume fewer resources than processes and support preemptive multitasking.